 A pivotal lecture of 1939, written up in 1943, On Fairy-stories (1947) is the theoretical bridge between The Hobbit and The Lord of the Rings.
 Widely quoted but never understood.

-5. Mirror: This is where I began: a monograph on the magic of The Lord of the Rings put on hold when a search for foundations generated the projects above and this index.
-An account of the war of the Ring as sequel to two stories: The Hobbit and ‘The Fall of Númenor’, passing through the linguistic workshop of ‘On Fairy-stories’, and bursting out of the ‘ghost sequel’ in Autumn 1939, just as Britain declared war on Germany.
+This is where I began several years ago: a monograph on the magic of The Lord of the Rings put on hold when a search for foundations generated the projects above.
+Once the above are polished I will return to this monograph: an account of the war of the Ring as sequel to two stories: The Hobbit and ‘The Fall of Númenor,’ passing through the linguistic workshop of ‘On Fairy-stories,’ and bursting out of the ‘ghost sequel’ in Autumn 1939, just as Britain declared war on Germany.

 Simon J. Cook